IBM-Cloud/docs/services/IoT/devices/device_mgmt/custom_actions.md

 ```

-For additional information about device manage requests, see [Device Management Protocol](index.html).
+For more information about device manage requests, see [Device Management Protocol](index.html){: new_window}.

 ## Initiating custom device management actions
 {: #initiating_custom_dm_actions}

-Custom device management actions are initiated by using the same REST API as the default device management actions:
+To initiate custom device management actions, use the following REST API command, which is the default command for initiating device management actions.

 `POST https://<orgId>.internetofthings.ibmcloud.com:443/api/v0002/mgmt/requests`

-The following information must be provided when you initiate a request:
+You must provide the following information when you initiate a request:

 - The action ``<bundleId>/<actionId>``
-- A list of devices to initiate the action against, with a maximum of 5000 devices
+- A list of devices to initiate the action against, up to a maximum of 5000 devices
-- A list of parameters as defined in the custom action definition
+- A list of parameters, as defined in the custom action definition

 The payload for initiating a request is in the following format: